 But unfortunately, some of these additives are reportedly still finding their way into popular food items, that are especially loved by children.

-Here are the five popular food items** mentioned in the CSPI’s Seeing Red report you should avoid over-consumption of, because they are allegedly made with ingredients that could trigger a host of health issues, including behavioural problems, in children.
+Here are the five popular food items** mentioned in the CSPI’s Seeing Red report you should avoid over-consumption of.
+They are branded as cancer causing kids snacks by some.
+That’s because they are allegedly made with ingredients that could trigger a host of health issues, including behavioural problems in children.

 1. M & Ms*